What Does the Board Do?

 How is the Board Structured?

 In order to represent the varied interests of Jackson County, the Oregon Department of Agriculture has identified five district zones (see map below).
-Five board positions represent these zones and there are two additional "at large" positions.
-Zone directors must own or manage 10 or more acres of land in the district; zone directors may either reside within the zone that is represented or own or manage 10 or more acres within the zone that is represented.
+Five board positions represent these zones and there are two additional at large positions.
+Zone directors must live in the zone they represent and manage 10 or more acres in the county or have a conservation plan approved by JSWCD and have served as an associate or at large director previously.
 All directors must be registered to vote and live within Jackson County.
 Board members are elected by the voters of Jackson County and serve a 4-year term before the position is open for re-election. -Summarized from ORS 568.560

 There may be additional associate or emeritus directors who serve on the board but do not vote on board decisions; these directors are appointed by the elected directors.